A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

-Here, the authors formalize the use of the terms \emph{domain} and \emph{task} in the context of supervised transfer with datasets consisting of $N$ data instances.
-They are defined by the following quote: \emph{"Given a specific domain, $D = \{\mathcal{X}, p(\boldsymbol{x})\}$, a task consists of two components: a label space $Y$ and an objective predictive function $f(·)$ (denoted by $T = \{Y, f(·)\})$, which is not observed but can be learned from the training data, which consist of pairs $\{\boldsymbol{x}^{(n)}, y^{(n)}\}$, where $\boldsymbol{x}^{(n)} \in X$ and $y^{(n)} \in Y$"} \cite{Pan2010}.
-The concept of a domain is therefore defined as the pair of marginal data distribution $p(\boldsymbol{x})$ and a corresponding feature space $\mathcal{X}$.
-As it is generally implied that $\mathcal{X}_{S} \neq \mathcal{X}_{T}$ or respectively $p_{S}(\boldsymbol{x}) \neq p_{T}(\boldsymbol{x})$, an effortless translation of transfer learning to unsupervised or reinforcement learning settings is possible.
+Here, \citet{Pan2010} formalize the use of the terms \emph{domain} and \emph{task} in the context of supervised transfer with datasets consisting of a finite amount of data instances.
+They are defined by the following: Given a specific domain, defined as the pair of marginal data distribution and a corresponding feature space, a task consists of two components: a label space and an objective predictive function (which maps to the label space and is not observed, but can be learned from the training data, consisting of pairs of data instances and respective labels) \citep{Pan2010}.
+The concept of a domain is therefore defined as the pair of marginal data distribution and a corresponding feature space, where it is generally implied that source and target feature space, or source and target data sets are unequal.
+An effortless translation of transfer learning to unsupervised or reinforcement learning settings is possible.
 Without further extensions, this definition of transfer learning is essentially a narrowed down version of the primitive lifelong learning definition \ref{def:ThrunLLML}, with the nuance that there typically only exist two tasks.
-It is similarly unidirectional in the sense that the source task is only used to improve learning the new target.
+It is similarly one directional in the sense that the source task is only used to improve learning the new target.